-III.
+IV.
 Determining a Historic Property and an Area of Potential Effects (APE)

-- A. When an Undertaking is proposed for a resource, the resource must undergo a determination as set forth in Stipulation III.C, regardless of previous evaluations. - B. Determining the Area of Potential Effects (APE)
+A. When an Undertaking is proposed for a resource, Qualified Personnel must evaluate the resource as set forth in Stipulation IV.C, regardless of whether the resource undergone previous evaluations.

+B. Determining the Area of Potential Effects (APE)